Oliveringlebych/Shady_Meadows/BUG_REPORT.md

 Occasionally, rooms that are already booked are incorrectly shown as available.
 Attempting to book these rooms can cause the system to crash.

+## Bug Summary: Unclear Validation Error Messages on Reserve Page

+**Description:**

+Some validation errors on the Reserve page are vague or missing key details.
+When users submit the form with incomplete, certain error messages do not specify which field or value is causing the issue.

+**Impact:**

+Medium — can confuse users and lead to incomplete submissions or frustration during booking.

+**Expected Behavior:**
+Each validation error should clearly identify the field it refers to and provide actionable guidance (e.g. “Email must not be empty”).

+**Actual Behavior:**

+Some error messages are generic (e.g. “must not be empty”) without stating which field is affected.